LesleyLai/blog/src/pages/blog/functional_cpp/en.md

 Chapter 12 details on concurrent systems and provides a functional reactive solution.
 It puts all the ideas in the book into a practical, real-world scenario.

 Overall, I will recommend all C++ programmers who are curious about terms like "Currying," "Monad," and "Lazy Evaluation" to read this book.
 Functional programming becomes popular nowadays.
-Thus, you will find C++ codebases written in various degree of functional style.
+Thus, you will find more C++ codebases written in various degree of functional styles.
 Reading this book can help you understand, write, and appreciate such codebases.